 Emotional Intelligence Test

 See how well you read and manage emotions in yourself and others in about 9 minutes.
-Validated and workplace ready, it highlights strengths and growth areas for leadership, communication, and resilience.
+Take this Emotional Intelligence Test — a validated 46-item instrument — to get a clear profile of your strengths and growth areas for leadership, communication, and resilience.

 Start Online Test